We buy organic veggies and green energy. In the meanwhile, the money in our savings account might be financing a new coal power plant. Sad, but true.

 We use our customer deposits exclusively to finance sustainable projects.
 You’re probably wondering what customer deposits are, right?
 That’s the total amount of money our Tomorrow customers have in their accounts.
 We like to call it the “Tomorrow capital”.

 Sustainable businesses need financing.
 Think about the organic farmer who needs new seeds.
 The start-up that needs funds to launch their social business idea.
 Or a wind farm trying to expand its capacity.
-We don’t base our decision which projects are sustainable enough on our gut feelings.
+We don’t base our decision on which projects are sustainable enough on our gut feelings.
 It comes together after a clear process.

 Step 2 – Next we evaluate whether the project makes a contribution to the “Sustainable Development Goals” of the United Nations.
 We summarized these 17 goals into five main categories: protecting natural resources, ensuring basic needs, protecting the climate, empowering disadvantaged groups, and promoting fairness.
 Only projects that contribute to at least one of these five challenges are potential candidates for funding.